HelloTinyWorld/dsa4262/README.md

 Note that the folders will not exist yet and will be created in the subsequent steps

+2.1 Note that the project uses jupyter notebooks.
+For instructions on how to use jupyter notebooks refer to this guide by dataquest: https://www.dataquest.io/blog/jupyter-notebook-tutorial/

 3. Download RNA modification data from AWS